TadasBaltrusaitis/CLM-framework/Readme_gaze.txt

 //       in Facial Expression Recognition and Analysis Challenge 2015, IEEE International Conference on Automatic Face and Gesture Recognition, 2015
 //
 //
-//       Erroll Wood, Tadas Baltru≈°aitis, Xucong Zhang, Yusuke Sugano, Peter Robinson, and Andreas Bulling
+//       Erroll Wood, Tadas Baltruöaitis, Xucong Zhang, Yusuke Sugano, Peter Robinson, and Andreas Bulling
 //	 Rendering of Eyes for Eye-Shape Registration and Gaze Estimation
 //       in IEEE International.
 Conference on Computer Vision (ICCV), 2015